Inquisit0r67/Inquisit0r67.github.io/content-alevel.md

 ---
 layout: notes
-title: Computer Science A level
+title: Computer Science A level Notes
 permalink: /alevel/
 ---
 This is a collection of my Compsci A level notes that may or may not be updated in a regular fashion.